andreshere00/basic-rag/README.md

-# basic-rag
+# Basic RAG (Retrieval Augmented Generation)
-A repository which contains the code to execute a basic RAG (Retrieval Augmented Generation) system.
+A repository which contains the code to execute a basic RAG system.